Jamie95187/smart-pension-tech-test-report/README.md

 ### Solution to Bug Five

-The form label and text field were not the same, this meant that it could not get a surname input from the user.
+The form label and text field were not the same, this meant that it could not get a surname input from the user and it was no possible to add a new employee because the surname field was required.
 Renaming the form text field to surname fixed this bug.
-The three input fields looks like this inside the employee/new view.
+The three input fields looks like this inside the employees/new path view.

 <p align="center">
 <img src="./images/solution-bug-five.png"  title="image of solution to bug five" width="510" height="240" />